Bizkochito/hangman/README.md

   - it asks for input from the player - only new single letters are accepted,
   - depending on the guess being right or wrong, the player discovers letters or loses lives.

 The player is given 5 lives.
-When he is out of lives, the game is over.
+When they're out of lives, the game is over.

 ## Example of the game running: